 1976 Bicentennial Eisenhower Dollar – Type 1

-The United States Mint began producing the duel dated (1776-1976) Bicentennial Eisenhower dollars in 1975.
-There are no Eisenhower dollars dated 1975.
+Due to the anticipated high demand for bicentennial coins by the citizens the public, the United States Mint began producing the duel dated (1776-1976) Bicentennial Eisenhower dollars in 1975.
+Therefore, there are no Eisenhower dollars dated 1975.
 The mint first used a reverse die that had thick letters on UNITED STATES OF AMERICA and ONE DOLLAR.
 Problems getting the coins to strike up correctly persisted, and artists at the mint had to rework the coin die.
 The easiest way to identify this variety is to look at the "T" in STATES.
 The horizontal bar in the "T" is squared at each end.

 07 of 07